 For car hire in Australia, I always use Europcar.

 Brisbane Airport Airtrain service offers transport to and from the Airport, Brisbane City and the Gold Coast The Airtrain departs every 15 minutes at peak times.

 For the full Airtrain schedule and pricing details check their website www.airtrain.com.au.

 The good news is there’s plenty of seating available for sleeping at Brisbane Airport and providing you don’t mind a bit of airconditioning; it’s possible to save some cash on a hotel and get a half decent nights sleep.

 Brisbane airport is safe, secure and offers enough space to find a quiet sleeping spot for the night.
-With all the facilities listed below, just bring a blanket, pillow and travel mat along and you’ve just created your very own mini Brisbane Airport hotel.
+With all the facilities listed below, just bring a blanket or jacket, pillow and travel mat along and you’ve just created your very own mini Brisbane Airport hotel.

 Brisbane Airport has:

 ATMs – Located on all levels of the International and Domestic Terminals.

 Food/Drink – Food and drinks available throughout the airport.
 Even if the food outlets close, vending machines can be found at located at the following locations: